Virology: Electron microscopy

 Viruses were seen for the first time in the 1930s when electron microscopes were invented.
-These microscopes use beams of electrons instead of light, which have a much shorter wavelength and can detect objects that cannot be seen using light microscopes.
+Unlike optical microscopes that observe with visible light, these microscopes use beams of electrons, which have a much shorter wavelength and can detect objects that cannot be seen using light microscopes.
 The highest magnification obtainable by electron microscopes is up to 10,000,000 times whereas for light microscopes it is around 1,500 times.

 Virologists often use negative staining to help visualise viruses.
 In this procedure, the viruses are suspended in a solution of metal salts such as uranium acetate.
 The atoms of metal are opaque to electrons and the viruses are seen as suspended in a dark background of metal atoms.
 This technique has been in use since the 1950s.
 Many viruses were discovered using this technique and negative staining electron microscopy is still a valuable weapon in a virologist's arsenal.

 Traditional electron microscopy has disadvantages in that viruses are damaged by drying in the high vacuum inside the electron microscope and the electron beam itself is destructive.
 In cryogenic electron microscopy the structure of viruses is preserved by embedding them in an environment of vitreous water.
 This allows the determination of biomolecular structures at near-atomic resolution, and has attracted wide attention to the approach as an alternative to X-ray crystallography or NMR spectroscopy for the determination of the structure of viruses.